tehwalris/coffee-random/README.md

 <img src="resources/showcase/ticks.gif" width="360px" height="120px" />

 The tick component is a fairly unique sort of loading spinner.
-It starts as bar, which spins as many times as it needs before the "save rating" request is completed.
+It starts as a bar, which spins as many times as it needs before the "save rating" request is completed.
 Once the request completes, the bar morphs into a tick on the next turn.
 If the request fails, it morphs into a cross instead.

 The difficulty here was getting the morph to look natural, and maintaining the momentum of the bar.
-This would have been easier in real animation software than the fully hard coded approach I used here.
+This would have been easier in real animation software than the fully hard-coded approach I used here.
 If you have more than one of this sort of component, definitely consider using some system for importing animations.